• Skip to primary navigation

 • For Overnight Sourdough Pancakes:

-• First, into a large mixing bowl add the sourdough discard, milk (whole pasteurized or dairy free – I like homemade cashew milk), vanilla, maple and oat flour.
+• First, into a large mixing bowl add the sourdough discard, milk (whole pasteurized or dairy free), vanilla, maple and oat flour.
 Whisk until smooth.
 Cover the bowl with a tea towel and rest overnight at room temperature.

 • Second, the next morning, whisk the batter then add the eggs, salt, baking powder and soda to the batter.